 There are countless types of motor vehicle accidents which can arise from any number of different scenarios that can change your life in an instant.
 Whether the accident is caused by someone running a red light, by someone texting and taking his eyes off the road, or by a drunk driver, the effects of an accident can turn your life upside down.
 At Weaver, Bennett & Bland, we have been representing clients in accident cases for decades.
-In wrongful death cases, traumatic brain injury cases, spinal cord injury cases, and cases involving just about every kind of terrible injury imaginable, for 35 years we’ve been helping clients when they need us most for car accidents in Charlotte.
+In wrongful death cases, traumatic brain injury cases, spinal cord injury cases, and cases involving just about every kind of terrible injury imaginable, for 35 years we’ve been helping clients when they need us most.

 The lawyers at Weaver, Bennett & Bland can help you decide what future costs, disabilities, pain, suffering, wage loss and other considerations need to be evaluated before a settlement is reached.
 If you’ve been in a motor vehicle accident, call our Charlotte area law firm at (704) 844-1400.
-An initial 1 hour personal injury consultation with one of our experienced personal injury attorneys is free.
+An initial 1 hour personal injury consultation is free.

 What should you do if you’re involved in a motor vehicle accident?